 Take the platform/elevator up to the next level to continue.

 The most difficult fights are definitely against Great Malboros.
 Each time you fight them they will automatically ambush you and will use Bad Breath as their first attack.
-Make sure that you are prepared for this by equipping armor that protects against status effects (with Confuse Ward and Confuseproof taking priority).
+Make sure that you are prepared for this by having a weapon that has the First Strike auto-ability.

 Save up your Overdrives for the upcoming boss battle.
 You will be thrust into battle once you enter the glowing area at the end of the pathway.